Northside College Preparatory High School: Curriculum/scheduling and colloquium

 With the exception of physical education classes, all courses in Northside are either Honors or (AP) (Advanced Placement).
 Northside has 24 advanced placement classes.
 Northside's math program is unique from most other high schools in that it uses the Interactive Mathematics Program, also known as IMP, instead of a traditional math track.
 IMP is very writing based, with students writing portfolios and projects instead of simply solving mathematical equations.
-Aside from four IMP courses, Northside also offers College Math, AP Statistics, AP Calculus BC, AP Calculus AB, Multi-Variable Calculus, Linear Algebra, and Differential Equations.
+Aside from four IMP courses, Northside also offers, AP Statistics, AP Calculus BC, AP Calculus AB, Multi-Variable Calculus, Linear Algebra, Differential Equations, and Discrete Math.

 Northside also offers special education services for incoming students with diagnosed disabilities.
 The school's Office of Specialized Services helps to arrange appropriate accommodations.
 Given its extremely competitive academic environment, Northside successfully lobbied the Chicago Board of Education to eliminate class rankings.
 This effort was led by former principal Dr. James Lalley.

 Northside's classes run on a block schedule.
 Classes meet twice a week: on Mondays and Thursdays or Tuesdays and Fridays.
-The school day used to start at 8:16 a.m. and ended at 3:30 p.m. until the 2014–15 school year when the school day at Northside now starts at 8:00 a.m. and now ends at 3:04 p.m. (except for Colloquium schedule where it ends at 3:01 p.m.).
+The school day used to start at 8:16 a.m. and ended at 3:30 p.m. until the 2014–15 school year when the school day at Northside now starts at 8:00 a.m. and ends at 3:04 p.m. (except for Colloquium schedule where it ends at 3:00 p.m.).
 Each block is 100 minutes long with an 8 minute passing period between blocks.
-Wednesdays are reserved for an approximately three-hour non-credit class on five-day weeks called Colloquium.
-Dozens of colloquia are offered, with a wide range of interest such as motorcycle repair, computers, robotics, consumer-education, sewing, quilting, art, photography, paper craft, and Asian calligraphy, and each relates to one specific theme that changes every year.
-Classes are chosen by students twice a year (every semester, or otherwise it is year-long); availability is dependent on popularity and student's year ranking: seniors get first pick, then juniors, sophomores, and lastly freshmen; all of this is done online, through sound programming, with student portals opening at 7 am for students to start registering.
-There are different dates for different year students.
-These are the only classes in which students either pass or fail.
-Colloquium clubs vary from year to year.
+During five-day weeks, Wednesdays are reserved for an approximately two-hour non-credit class called Colloquium.
+Dozens of colloquia are offered, with a wide range of interest such as motorcycle repair, computers, robotics, consumer-education, sewing, quilting, art, photography, paper craft, and Asian calligraphy.
+Classes are chosen by students twice a year (every semester, or otherwise it is year-long); availability is dependent on popularity and student's year ranking: seniors get first pick, then juniors, sophomores, and lastly freshmen.
+Colloquium options vary from year to year.